 HOPE Regional Leadership Institute

-Building on HOPE’s statewide and national leadership development success, our Regional Leadership Institutes create multi-generational pipelines and centers of local advocacy to grow Latina leadership in government, nonprofits, and business.
-Focused on Los Angeles, the Inland Empire, the Bay Area, Central Valley, San Diego, and Imperial Counties, these Institutes empower regional leaders to advance education, healthcare, and economic development, uplifting Latinas and removing barriers to our communities’ success.
+Building on the success of our statewide and national leadership development programs, our Regional Leadership Institute and Hubs will create multi-generational leadership pipelines and ongoing local centers for advocacy, while strengthening the local HOPE network to increase the number of leaders represented in government, nonprofit leadership, and business.
+Focused on Los Angeles, the Inland Empire, the Bay Area, Central Valley, San Diego, and Imperial Counties, regional leaders will work to improve education, healthcare, and economic development, enhancing the status of leaders and dismantling the barriers to our communities’ success.

 Explore the HOPE Regional Leadership Institute Areas